tasket/wyng-backup/README.md

 sizes can mean larger incremental backups for volumes with lots of random writes.
 To see the chunksize for your pool(s) run `sudo lvs -o name,chunksize`.
-Common sizes are 128-512kB but if the chunk size is larger and random writes are prevalent (i.e. for large databases or mail archives) then using sparsebak deduplication (which resolves at 64kB) can reduce the size of your backup sessions.
+Common sizes are 128-512kB but if the chunk size is larger and random writes are prevalent (i.e. for large databases or mail archives) then using wyng deduplication (which resolves at 64kB) can reduce the size of your backup sessions.